IbrahimDayax/IbrahimDayax/README.md

 - 👋 Hi, I’m @IbrahimDayax and I am currently a Full-Stack Web Developer, Machine Learning Engineer & a Data Scientist.
 - 👀 I’m interested in Artificial Intelligence, Data Science, and Cyber Security.
-- 🌱 I’m currently majoring in Computer Engineering & Artificial Intelligence at UCSI University
+- 🌱 I’m currently majoring in Computer Engineering & AI at UCSI University
 - 💞️ I’m looking to collaborate on anything interesting.
 - 📫 You can reach me on LinkedIn: https://my.linkedin.com/in/ibrahimdayax